Certification Process and Title Protection

 Translators may qualify for certification by 2 methods: (1) by passing a written examination in their languages of proficiency (the examination is administered and adjudicated on a national basis by CTTIC); (2) by the "On Dossier" process.

-Court Interpreters are certified on the basis of written and practical examinations administered by CTTIC, as well as by the"On Dossier" process.
+Court Interpreters, Medical Interpreters and Community Interpreters are certified on the basis of written and practical examinations administered by CTTIC, as well as by the "On Dossier" process.

 Certification on Dossier

 The process to become Certified On Dossier is administered by STIBC.
 Members can log into the site and find the application form and other documents here.